Schema Markup Example

 Godin's Permission Ladder: Turning Strangers Into Buyers

-Godin's core insight is that attention is the scarcest resource on earth, and you cannot buy loyalty — you have to earn it in stages.
+Godin's core insight is that attention is the scarcest resource on earth, and you cannot buy loyalty.
+You have to earn it in stages.
 He describes permission as a ladder you climb with each subscriber:

-1. Situational permission — they let you contact them once, about one thing.
+1. Situational permission.
+They let you contact them once, about one thing.

-2. Brand-trust permission — they recognize you and open because your name is on it.
+2. Brand-trust permission.
+They recognize you and open because your name is on it.

-3. Personal-relationship permission — they want to hear from you, even when you are not selling.
+3. Personal-relationship permission.
+They want to hear from you, even when you are not selling.

-4. Intravenous permission — the highest rung, where they trust you so completely they let you make decisions on their behalf.
+4. Intravenous permission.
+The highest rung, where they trust you so completely they let you make decisions on their behalf.

 Most businesses never climb past rung one because they treat email as a megaphone for promotions.
-The owners who win send something worth opening before they ever ask for the sale — which is the entire game.
+The owners who win send something worth opening before they ever ask for the sale, which is the entire game.

 Hormozi's Lead Magnet Math: Give Until They Ask

 Alex Hormozi, in $100M Leads, is blunt about how you actually fill the list: "The way to get someone to give you their contact information is to give them something so valuable they would have paid for it."
-He calls this the lead magnet, and he has a rule most people get backwards — your free thing should solve a narrow problem completely, not a broad problem partially.
+He calls this the lead magnet, and he has a rule most people get backwards.
+Your free thing should solve a narrow problem completely, not a broad problem partially.

-A homeowner does not want your 40-page "Ultimate Guide to Home Maintenance."
-They want the one-page checklist titled "7 Things to Check Before You Pay an HVAC Tech a Dime — So You Don't Get Upsold."
+A Maryville homeowner does not want your 40-page "Ultimate Guide to Home Maintenance."
+They want the one-page checklist titled "7 Things to Check Before You Pay an HVAC Tech a Dime So You Don't Get Upsold."
 Narrow.
 Specific.
 Immediately useful.
 Hormozi's logic: the better your free thing, the more people opt in, and the more they trust that your paid thing is worth even more.
-A weak lead magnet doesn't just fail to grow your list — it actively lowers the perceived value of everything you sell.
+A weak lead magnet doesn't just fail to grow your list, it actively lowers the perceived value of everything you sell.

 Brunson's Value Ladder: The List Is Where You Climb It

-Russell Brunson, in DotCom Secrets, gave us the Value Ladder — the idea that you ascend each customer from a free offer, to a low-ticket offer, to your core service, to a premium tier.
+Russell Brunson, in DotCom Secrets, gave us the Value Ladder, the idea that you ascend each customer from a free offer, to a low-ticket offer, to your core service, to a premium tier.
 Here is the part owners miss: the email list is the vehicle that carries people up that ladder.

 You capture a lead with a free checklist.
 You nurture them with useful emails.
 You offer a $99 tune-up.
 You convert that into a $400/year maintenance plan.
 You upsell the $9,000 system replacement.
-None of that ascension happens on a social feed — it happens in the inbox, one trust-building message at a time.
+None of that ascension happens on a social feed.
+It happens in the inbox, one trust-building message at a time.
 The list is not a channel.
 It is the machine that compounds a one-time buyer into a lifetime customer.

 The Neumeier Layer: A Sharp Brand Earns the Opt-In Faster